luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-background on software delivery, quick explanation of feature flags and a/b tests, who uses them, general code patterns and how to structure flags and a/b tests in your project and we're gonna finish off with a real world example with something called PostHog
+background on software delivery, quick explanation of feature flags and a/b tests, who uses them, general code patterns and how to structure flags and a/b tests in your project and we're gonna finish off with a real world example
 -->

 ---